2011 Canadian census: Private member's bill

 In September 2014, Liberal MP Ted Hsu introduced private member's bill "Bill C-626, An Act to amend the Statistics Act" with the intention of appointing a Chief Statistician and reinstatement of the long-form census in Canada.

-Despite wide support as often happens with private bills, this failed (at Second Reading), in February 2015.
+Despite wide support, this failed at Second Reading in February 2015, as is common for private members' bills.

 2016 amendments

-Following the election of the liberal government of Justin Trudeau, the Minister of Innovation, Science and Economic Development introduced in the House of Commons Bill C-36, An Act to Amend the Statistics Act on December 7, 2016.
+Following the election of the Liberal government of Justin Trudeau, the Minister of Innovation, Science and Economic Development introduced in the House of Commons Bill C-36, An Act to Amend the Statistics Act on December 7, 2016.
 The amendments were passed by Royal Assent on December 13, 2017.
 The Government of Canada press release stated that the amendments were made to the Statistics Act to "ensure that decisions on statistical matters are transparent and are based on professional considerations."

 2015 reinstatement of Mandatory Long Form Census

 One day after its election in November 2015, the new Liberal government reinstated the mandatory census long form and it was used in the 2016 census.